-About 75% of women who have mastectomy to treat breast cancer go on to have one or both breasts reconstructed.
+Most women who have mastectomy to treat breast cancer go on to have one or both breasts reconstructed.
 There are two main ways to reconstruct a breast:

 - using tissue transplanted from another part of your body (such as your back, belly, or thighs)

 - inserting an implant that's filled with salt water (saline), silicone gel, or a combination of the two

 Saline implants are the most common implant used.
 A saline implant has a silicone shell that is filled with saline.
 Silicone gel implants are filled with liquid or firm silicone gel.
 They tend to feel softer than saline implants and some women think the texture is more like natural breast tissue.